-Che ecklist Item Primary Aligned Measure (required) Addition al Measure (optional) Addition al Measure (optional) Res ource Allocation 1 MSY and member allocations to focus areas and objectives are consistent with the application narrative/logic model.
+Che ecklist Item Primary Aligned Measure (required ) Addition al Measure (optional) Addition al Measure (optional) Res ource Allocation 1 MSY and member allocations to focus areas and objectives are consistent with the application narrative/logic model.
 2 MSY and member allocations to performance measures are consistent with the application narrative/logic model.
-Per formance Measure Requirements 3 The application includes least 1 aligned performance measure (output + outcome) corresponding to the primary intervention. • 4 All performance measures reflect significant program activities whose outputs and outcomes are consistent with the applicant's core theory of change.
+Per formance Measure Requirements 3 The application includes least 1 aligned performance measure (output + outcome) corresponding to the primary intervention.
+4 All performance measures reflect significant program activities whose outputs and outcomes are consistent with the applicant's core theory of change.
 5 Any output-only measures included in the application consist solely of National Performance Measure outputs.
 6 The application does not include applicant-determined measures that duplicate existing National Performance Measures.
 (Note: Applicant-determined measures are recognizable by the labels OUTPT or OUTCM, followed by numbers.
-Any applications containing these labels are NOT National Performance Measures, even if the applicant has labeled them like a national measure.) erventions 7 Interventions are consistent with the program design and 0 contribute directly to the outputs and outcomes.
-8 The application does not include user-defined intervention labels that duplicate existing system-defined intervention 0 categories. tput Quality [ 9 Outputs clearly specify what is counted.
-10 Outputs count only program beneficiaries, not National ^ Service Participants.
-I tcome Quality and Alignment [ 11 12 Outcomes are logically aligned with the outputs. ١Z Outcomes reflect a meaningful change in knowledge, attitude, behavior or condition for program beneficiaries.
+Any applications containing these labels are NOT National Performance Measures, even if the applicant has - labeled them like a national measure.) erventions T T 7 Interventions are consistent with the program design and contribute directly to the outputs and outcomes.
+8 The application does not include user-defined intervention labels that duplicate existing system-defined intervention categories. tput Quality 1 T 9 Outputs clearly specify what is counted.
+10 Outputs count only program beneficiaries, not National Service Participants. tcome Quality and Alignment T T 11 Outcomes are logically aligned with the outputs.
+12 Outcomes reflect a meaningful change in knowledge, attitude, behavior or condition for program beneficiaries.
 (Note: completion of a program would be considered an output, not an outcome.)
-13 Outcomes can be measured during a single grant year.
-1 I 14 gets Output and outcome targets are reasonable for the 14 proposed program design. l proposed program design.
+13 Outcomes can be measured during a single grant year. gets 14 Output and outcome targets are reasonable for the proposed program design.

 15 Targets are expressed as numbers, not percentages.
-Per Performance Measure Instructions 16 National Performance Measures conform to selection rules, definitions, and data collection requirements specified in the Performance Measure Instructions.
+Per formance Measure Instructions 16 National Performance Measures conform to selection rules, definitions, and data collection requirements specified in the Performance Measure Instructions.
 17 The application does not include any retired National Performance Measures (e.g., measures that do not appear in the Performance Measure Instructions).
-Dat Data Collection/Instruments 18 Data collection methods are appropriate for the output/outcome being measured.
-San Sampling (if applicable) 19 If sampling is proposed, the sampling plan is forwarded to AmeriCorps for consideration.
+Dat a Collection/Instruments 18 Data collection methods are appropriate for the output/outcome being measured.
+Sampling (if applicable) 19 If sampling is proposed, the sampling plan is forwarded to AmeriCorps for consideration.
 (Note: Formula grantees are not permitted to sample.)